COOL BUT QUIET TODAY... THEN, A MESSY MIX TOMORROW

 Your First Alert Weather Forecast:

-As an area of high pressure builds into Wisconsin, patchy clouds this morning will give way to plenty of sunshine.
-The weather looks quiet and slightly cooler today, with seasonable high temperatures in the mid and upper 30s.
+Other than some clouds hugging the Upper Michigan borer, we have mostly sunshine across the area.
+The weather looks quiet and slightly cooler today, with seasonable high temperatures in the upper-half of the 30s.

 Fair skies this evening will give way to increasing clouds later tonight.
 As the clouds thicken and lower overnight.
 Temperatures will bottom out mainly in the low to mid 20s, then rise a few degrees heading towards daybreak.